giovanniRodighiero/episode-IV/README.md

 * Set up the default logger `Pino` and replace most of the `console.log`;
 * Check on all config required options before boot;
 * Swagger integration and config for existing API;
-* Implement correct logic to prevent requests with token issued before a certain time;
-* Implement logout with token invalidation

 ## Requirements
 * Raccomended Node.js `>= 9.11.x`, but should work with `>= 8.6.x`;